premou/micromouse/README.rst

 # How to configure the bluetooth module:
 # Default serial software configuration is : baudrate 38400 + echo local + line mode + AT swith ON (see bluetooth module swith)
+# Use hyper terminal or other serial console, set baud rate 38400, data 8 bit, stop bit 1, no parity, no flow control.

+# IMPORTANT : the baudrate in AT mode is ALWAYS 38400, even if you change the UART speed to other value than 38400.

 .. code-block:: bash